sirioz/HelpMeOut/README.md

 Patients can add one or more caregivers and wait for their approval.

-Caregivers receive the patients' requests and can accept them or not.
+Caregivers receive the patients requests and can accept them or not.

 Patients can then send SOS request to they caregivers (those that accepted the request).